Radiation hormesis: Effects of cobalt-60 exposure

-Besides the excess risks of leukaemia and thyroid cancer, a later publication notes various DNA anomalies and other health effects among the exposed population:
+Besides the excess risks of leukemia, lymphoma, thyroid, and breast cancer, later publications noted elevated DNA anomalies and other health effects among the exposed population:

-There have been several reports concerning the radiation effects on the exposed population, including cytogenetic analysis that showed increased micronucleus frequencies in peripheral lymphocytes in the exposed population, increases in acentromeric and single or multiple centromeric cytogenetic damages, and higher frequencies of chromosomal translocations, rings and dicentrics.
-Other analyses have shown persistent depression of peripheral leucocytes and neutrophils, increased eosinophils, altered distributions of lymphocyte subpopulations, increased frequencies of lens opacities, delays in physical development among exposed children, increased risk of thyroid abnormalities, and late consequences in hematopoietic adaptation in children.People living in these buildings also experienced infertility.
+There have been several reports concerning the radiation effects on the exposed population, including cytogenetic analyses showing increased micronucleus frequencies in peripheral lymphocytes, increases in acentromeric and centromeric chromosomal damage, and higher frequencies of chromosomal translocations, rings, and dicentrics.
+Other analyses have reported persistent depression of peripheral leucocytes and neutrophils, increased eosinophils, altered distributions of lymphocyte subpopulations, increased frequencies of lens opacities, delayed physical development among exposed children, increased risk of thyroid abnormalities, and late consequences in haematopoietic adaptation in children.